New Additions: A Day in Little River: Things to Do, Eating, Shopping, Culture

 Since the last post on Little River Miami, lots has happened, so it was time for an update with new restaurants and things to do along with the tried and true.
 As you’ll read, there’s plenty to do to spend a few hours or a day exploring.
-Enjoy! – Karen
+And in case you missed them at the end are links to other posts in my “A Day In” series.
+Enjoy!

 Overview of Little River Miami: